 Accessing your home loans equity falls into the debt finance category.

 If you are a business owner and have a home loan, accessing your homes equity could be used for business operations, or to even out the cash flow headaches that sometimes arise in small businesses.

-According to the Reserve Bank of Australia, over the past 30 years, Australian house prices have increased on average by 7.25% per year.
-That’s a lot of available equity for business owners seeking capital to support growth.
+According to Corelogic, over the past year Australian house prices have increased on average by 7.8% alone.
+When you put this on top of strong house price performance growth over the last 30 years there is a lot of available equity for business owners seeking capital to support growth.

 Original loan amount $480K

 As you can see in this example, there is 49% equity available of $540,000 or 29% of usable equity available of $319,000.
 Useable equity is the figure to utilise as it maintains an 80% LVR which means you would not trigger a mortgage insurance payment.

 Now that you can see how much potential equity you have available there are two key questions:

 - Is using your home loans equity the right approach?
 You must obtain appropriate financial and legal advice for this question, as the risks to your net worth if something goes wrong could be substantial.

 - How do you get access to this capital?
 Let’s review the steps needed.

 At a macro level, to access your homes equity you will need to refinance your property.